smattes/concept-docs/docs/variables.md

 Similarly if a parent directory sets a new default, it will override the current default.
 ### property: description
-The description is exposed in the web-ui as a tooltip to the users utilizing the stack.
+The description is exposed in the web-ui as a tool-tip to the users utilizing the stack.
 ### property: required
 Required variables must be supplied to launch a stack.
 If it is not, CloudCoreo will flag it as an error and force the user to input valid data.
 ### property: overrides
 Overrides allow you to effective take ownership of or rename the a variable used in extended stacks.
 This is useful if your stack includes multiple of the same stack but you wish the variables to be set differently.
 This is best explained by an example.

-Take, for instance, the following stack structure. `my-stack` is the the one im creating, and i've 'added' the same stack twice, perhaps a web server and a scheduler.
+Take, for instance, the following stack structure. `my-stack` is the the one being created, and I've 'added' the same stack twice, perhaps a web server and a scheduler.
 The directory structure might look like this:
 ```
 my-stack/
 ├── config.yaml